valeriamuccio/Skipy/README.md

 - **1x 5V Power Supply** – For powering the microcontroller, servos, and sensors.
 - **1x 12V Power Supply** – For powering the optional amplifier.

+You can find the schematics for this components list in the folder `docs/Schematics.png`

 ## Before You Start